-- Drive organizational performance by tying a significant portion of pay to company performance. - Retain and motivate talent by fairly compensating executive officers. - Encourage long-term stock ownership and careers with UPS, aligning the interests of our executives to long-term value creation for our company.
+- Drive organizational performance by tying a significant portion of pay to company performance; - Retain and motivate talent by fairly compensating executive officers; and - Encourage long-term stock ownership and careers with UPS, aligning the interests of our executives to long-term value creation for our company. - 30 Notice of Annual Meeting of Shareowners and 2017 Proxy Statement

-Our compensation programs emphasize strong annual performance and foster long-term operational performance.
 A majority of total compensation (base salary, annual incentives and long-term incentives) that can be earned by the Named Executive Officers is "at risk" and only earned by meeting annual or long-term performance goals.
-The 2015 compensation elements with "at risk" components for the CEO and for the NEOs as a group are displayed in the charts below.
+The 2016 compensation elements with "at risk" components for the CEO and for the NEOs as a group are displayed in the charts below.